PshenAI/JavaOOP/tasks/README.md

-# Homeworks & Other practice
+# Java OOP HW

-Homeworks for Prog.kiev.ua Java developer course and many other practice programs.
+All homeworks for Java OOP course.